 - Vote Buying: Soliciting Dealer Fees in Proxy Contests

-- Regulatory Developments with Respect to Proxy Advisory Firms
+- Regulation of Proxy Advisory Firms